spotlightpa/poor-richard/content/news/2023-10-20-SPLSETTAMT.md

 +++
-authors = ["Angela Couloumbis", "Katie Meyer"] blurb = "The settlement, paid for using state funds, came after a top aide to Shapiro was accused of sexually harassing a female subordinate." byline = "Angela Couloumbis of Spotlight PA and Katie Meyer of Spotlight PA" description = "A top aide to Pennsylvania Gov. Josh Shapiro was accused of sexually harassing a female subordinate and later resigned." image = "2023/10/01jk-5943-a0eb-k5qb.jpeg"
+authors = ["Angela Couloumbis", "Katie Meyer"] blurb = "The settlement, paid for using taxpayer dollars, came after a top aide to Shapiro was accused of sexually harassing a female subordinate." byline = "Angela Couloumbis of Spotlight PA and Katie Meyer of Spotlight PA" description = "A top aide to Pennsylvania Gov. Josh Shapiro was accused of sexually harassing a female subordinate and later resigned." image = "2023/10/01jk-5943-a0eb-k5qb.jpeg"